marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 * [Python Challenges](http://www.pythonchallenge.com): Fun!
 * [Computational Statistics in Python](http://people.duke.edu/~ccc14/sta-663-2017): Great collection of both references and examples.
 Highly recommend!
 * [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook): More examples.
+* [Computational and Inferential Thinking](https://www.inferentialthinking.com): Quick course on statistics and Python with examples.
 * [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf): Nice intro to fairly complex statistical methods with very little math.
 Highly recommend!
 Example code is in R, but explanations are helpful in general.
-* [Computational and Inferential Thinking](https://www.inferentialthinking.com): Quick course on statistics and Python with examples.
+Note that this is a bit longer and more indepth than the options above.